Jimmy Garoppolo Player Prop Bets for NFL Week 11 | San Francisco vs. Jacksonville 11/21/2021

 Season Stats

-- He's also contributed in the ground game, with 34 rushing yards (3.8 ypg) on 25 carries with three rushing touchdowns.
+- He also has 34 rushing yards on 25 carries with three touchdowns, averaging 3.8 yards per game.

-- The 49ers have run 52.9% passing plays and 47.1% rushing plays this season.
-They rank 17th in the NFL in scoring.
+- The 49ers, who rank 17th in the NFL in points scored, have dropped back to pass 52.9% of the time while running the ball 47.1% of the time.

 - Garoppolo has thrown 25 passes in the red zone this season, 42.4% of his team's red zone plays.